-All students are encouraged to become an Ethos Leader.
+All students are encouraged to join one of our Genesis Groups.
 These are an integral part of our school community and take part in a range of spiritual, community and fundraising activities.
 Students lead our Lenten and Advent services, assemblies and liturgies with the guidance of staff, strengthening their own faith whilst contributing significantly to school life.

-Our Ethos Leaders have represented our school at major Diocesan events, including Flame and the annual St Joseph's Penny Appeal.
-Many of our Ethos Leaders are also Caritas Ambassadors who inform the school community on Catholic Social teaching.
+Our Genesis students have represented our school at major Diocesan events, including Flame and the annual St Joseph's Penny Appeal.
+Many of our Genesis students are also Caritas Ambassadors who inform the school community on Catholic Social teaching.

-Our Ethos Leaders are invited to the annual Lasallian Camp at St Cassian's Centre in Kintbury where they meet like-minded students from across the UK whilst participating in spiritual and enriching activities.
+Our Genesis Groups are invited to the annual Lasallian Camp at St Cassian's Centre in Kintbury where they meet like-minded students from across the UK whilst participating in spiritual and enriching activities.